tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/clip_by_asset.rst

 **Last Updated:** May 2020

-In this tutorial you will learn how to upload a shapefile as a Google Earth Engine asset and use it to clip the imagery.
+In this tutorial you will use the shapefile uploaded using the file upload form to clip the dataset imagery.
+This will be done by uploading the shapefile to Google Earth Engine as an asset.
+Then the map will be reconfigured to check for the asset and clip the imagery if it exists.
+It will also use the bounding box of the asset to set the default map extent.
+The following topics will be reviewed in this tutorial:

-* Google Earth Engine Assets
+* `Google Earth Engine Assets <https://developers.google.com/earth-engine/asset_manager>`_

 0. Start From Previous Solution (Optional)
 ==========================================